Health Insurance Exchange: Phone Scam Overview

 The only reason these calls are made is to get your personal information for the purpose of ripping you off.

-Avoiding Health Insurance Scams
+Avoiding the Health Insurance Exchange Phone Scam

 To avoid this phone scam make sure that you know about various parts of the Affordable Care Act.
 If you receive health insurance through the Affordable Care Act or Medicare know what your plan is, and know that you will not receive any sort of call asking you to make changes in your plan.